 Let’s start by reviewing the 4 phases involved in a Product Launch Plan to get a better understanding:

-Once a line is designed, the Design and Merchandising teams may disagree on which styles should be produced into samples.
-Creatively, the fashion designers may believe several pieces are worth selling while the Merchandising team (which deals with pricing and trend-forecasting) may think otherwise.
+After a collection is designed, the Design & Merchandising teams may disagree on which styles should be produced into samples.
+Designers could gravitate towards their favorite pieces while the Merchandising team may prefer to focus on trend forecasting and the pricing of a garment.

-From there, that finalized set of samples is displayed at Market Week.
-During this time, the reviews of editors and buyers will help to inform a design house on which samples should be ordered to be marketed further.
-This all happens before any runway shows or buyers place orders.
+The final set of samples are displayed at Market Week, where editors and buyers have the chance to review the collection, helping identify which samples should be ordered for their market.
+This usually happens before runway shows or buyers place orders.

 End of a Sample Cycle